 Dress and Attire

 Church for today's worshipers is not a dress-up event.
-Whatever is clean and comfortable seems sufficient.
+Whatever is comfortable seems sufficient.
 Younger Christians in particular have been taught by their seniors — or has it been the reverse?— that when it comes to church, attire doesn't much matter.
 They understand there is nothing particularly spiritual about a dress or a coat and tie.
 God is scarcely impressed by such things.
 "People look at the outward appearance," we are reminded, "but the LORD looks at the heart" (1 Sam.
 16:7)

+Children are invited forward for a children's message early in the service and then depart for Sunday School.
 “People were bringing little children to Jesus in order that he might touch them; and the disciples spoke sternly to them.
 But when Jesus saw this, he was indignant and said to them, ‘Let the little children come to me; do not stop them; for it is to such as these that the kingdom of God belongs.
 Truly I tell you, whoever does not receive the kingdom of God as a little child will never enter it.’
 And he took them up in his arms, laid his hands on them, and blessed them.”—Mark 10:13-16 (NRSV).